magdyamr542/project-root/README.md

 1. Use `pr list` to list all saved project root paths.
 1. Use `pr purge` to delete any paths that were saved before but don't exist in the file system any more.
 1. Use `pr clear` to delete all saved paths. (use with **CAUTION**)
+1. Use `pr back` go back to the last path from which you used the `pr go` command
+    - let's say you are in `/home/user/project/src/utils` and you saved `/home/user/project/` as a project root
+    - Now you want to go back to the project root (to do something quickly) so you execute `pr go` or just `pr`
+    - What if you want to go back to `/home/user/project/src/utils` again to continue you work ? the `pr back` command helps with such case
+    - type `pr back` and it will cd to `/home/user/project/src/utils` automatically